Octachron/codept/README.md

   * `-open <module>` does not open the module `<module>` when analyzing the `<module.ml>` or `<module.mli>`

-  * `-allow-approx` use a new experimental heuristic for parsing syntactically invalid file that might be more precise − or brittle.
+  * `-allow-approx` uses a new experimental heuristic for parsing syntactically invalid file that might be more precise − or brittle.
 More tests are needed.
     See also the more generic `-k` option.

 Another possible difference between codept and ocamldep output is codept built-in detection of dependency cycles.
 With default options, cycles triggers a fatal error message within codept and stops the current analysis.
-If the option `-k` is specified, the analysis goes on by ignoring the submodule structure of cycle when inside the cycle.
+If the option `-k` is specified, the analysis try to go on by ignoring the submodule structure of cycle when inside the cycle.

 ##Codept-only options

-Some new options modify the behavior of either the solver or the outliner
+Some new options modify the behavior of either the solver or the outliner used by codept

+  * `-closed-world`
-  * `-closed-world` stop the analysis as soon as a non-resolvable module is identified.
+    stop the analysis as soon as a non-resolvable module is identified.
 Contrarily, codept default mode assumes that non-resolvable module have for signature `sig end` (this approximation can only lead to an over-approximation of dependencies).

   * `-expand-deps`
-    compute exact dependencies, rather than a subset of dependencies  that is equivalent to the exact dependency set up to transitive closure
+    computes exact dependencies, rather than a subset of dependencies  that is equivalent to the exact dependency set up to transitive closure

   * `-k`
     ignore most recoverable errors and keep going

-  * `-L <dir>` tell codept to use the cmi files in directory `<dir>` to resolve unknown module names during the analysis.
+  * `-L <dir>`
+    use cmi files in directory `<dir>` to resolve unknown module names during the analysis.

+  * `-no-alias-deps`
-  * `-no-alias-deps` delay alias dependency up to the use point of the alias.
+    delay alias dependency up to the use point of the alias.
     For instance, in the code fragment `module M = A open M` the `A` dependency is recorded only when the module `M` is opened in `open M` not during the definition of the alias.

-   * `-o filename` set the output file for the subsequent modes.
+   * `-o filename`
+     set the output file for the subsequent modes.
 Multiple outputs can be specified for the same invocation of codept.

-   * `-only-ancestors-of modulename` only analyze files which are an ancestor of the module `modulename`.Note that the input name is capitalized and extension are removed to avoid some discomfort.
+   * `-only-ancestors-of modulename`
+     only analyze files which are an ancestor of the module `modulename`.Note that the input name is capitalized and extension are removed to avoid some discomfort.

-   * `-transparent-extension-node bool` decide what to do with extension nodes, if `bool` is true, extension node are considered as transparent and analyzed, otherwise they are left alone.
+   * `-transparent-extension-node bool`
+   decide what to do with extension nodes, if `bool` is true, extension node are considered as transparent and analyzed, otherwise they are left alone.
 Note that ocaml built-in extension nodes (i.e. `[%extension_constructor … ]` nodes)  are always analyzed and are not affected by this option.

+  * `-sig-only`
-  * `-sig-only` deletes the information that are not necessary for computing signatures
+  delete the information that are not necessary for computing signatures

 All options available with `ocamlfind ocamldep` are also available for `codept`, in particular:

-  * `-pkg <module_name>` or `package <module_name> ` is equivalent to
+  * `-pkg <module_name>` or `package <module_name> `
-   `-L $(ocamlfind query module_name)`
+    equivalent to `-L $(ocamlfind query module_name)`

 Some new options enables to serialize files in s-expression format for ulterior uses by codept:

+  * `-sig`
-  * `-sig` exports the inferred module signatures in a sexp format that can be read directly by codept
+  export the inferred module signatures in a sexp format that can be read directly by codept

+  * `-m2l-sexp`
-  * `-m2l-sexp` exports the m2l ast in sexp format (that can be parsed by codept)
+  export the m2l ast in sexp format (that can be parsed by codept)

 Other new options explore codept possibilities and intermediary representations

-  * ` -m2l` prints the `m2l` intermediary representation of the source files
-    rather than their dependencies
+  * ` -m2l`
+    print the `m2l` intermediary representation of the source files rather than their dependencies

+  * `-info`
-  * `-info` prints a textual representation of the result of codept analysis.
+    print a textual representation of the result of codept analysis.

+  * `-dot`
-  * `-dot` export the dependency graph in the graphviz format
+    export the dependency graph in the graphviz format

   * `-inner-modules`, `-unknown-modules` and `-extern-modules`